advanced-security/grab_ql/CONTRIBUTING.md

 Use `make` to apply the linter and package the wheel.

-If you want to build the distributable binary, then please use `make nuitka`.
+If you want to build the distributable binary, then please use `make nuitka` on the platform you want the binary for.

 ## Submitting changes